clvrmktg/clvr/content/_index.md

 [[faqs.items]]
 question = "How much does a website cost in The Bahamas?" answer = "The cost of a website in The Bahamas depends on its size, features, and complexity.
-At Clever Marketing, our web design packages start at $500 for a one-page site and $1,500 for a five-page site, with custom pricing for advanced features or e-commerce.
+At Clever, our web design packages start at $500 for a one-page site and $1,500 for a five-page site, with custom pricing for advanced features or e-commerce.
 We also offer a price calculator so you can get an instant estimate."

 [[faqs.items]]
 question = "How long does it take to build my website?"